Ibra1221/lio_sam_slam/README.md

-# lio_sam_slam
+## LIO-SAM SLAM Mapping
-Repository to produce a 2D map of the husarion Mars Yard environment
+# Repository to produce a 2D map of the husarion Mars Yard environment using LIO-SAM